“Labor Omnia Vincit” McKay Law

 Burns and Scarring

-Thermal injuries to facial tissue are particularly devastating.
+Burn injuries to the face are particularly devastating.

 Skull Fractures